-Common Conditions Treated with Acupuncture and Chinese Medicine
+Common Conditions Treated with Acupuncture and East Asian Medicine

 Most historical research shows that acupuncture and herbal medicine have been around for about 2,000 to 3,000 years (some say possibly even as far back as 5,000 years.)
-Personally, I think anything over 2000 years old has a pretty good track record so I don't fuss over the exact date.
+Personally, I think anything over 2000 years old has a pretty good track record!

-Up until the modern day, these were some of the main methods used in healthcare in East Asian countries like China.
-As a result, it has been developed to treat the whole person with a wide variety of conditions and symptoms.
-Most people are familiar with it for the treatment of pain, but as you can see from the list below, there is so much more that can be supported.
+Most people are familiar with acupuncture for the treatment of pain, but as you can see from the list below, there is so much more that can be supported.
 The following is a partial list of the various concerns that acupuncture can treat according to research assembled by the World Health Organization (WHO), as well as what we commonly see in the clinic.

 Acute or chronic – joints, muscles, tendons, ligaments – knee pain, back pain, sciatica, arthritis (osteo- and rheumatoid), plantar fasciitis, TMJ, rotator cuff